-The underlying cause of epilepsy is when permanent changes to brain tissue causes the brain to be too exciteable or jumpy and sends out abnormal signals.
+The underlying cause of epilepsy is permanent changes to brain tissue.
+These changes can cause the brain to be too excitable, which results in the distribution of abnormal signals.
 Epileptic seizures typically begin between the ages of 5 and 20, but can happen at any age, especially when there is a family history of seizures or epilepsy.

 Some common causes include the following:

 - Traumatic brain injury